Skip to main content

 6 mentions Positive Neutral Negative

 • “It's not hard but tedious; the motivation of owning a house in the game is lackluster.
-You can't do anything with the house except sleep and watch TV, and for the cost of the house, with the cheapest being $225 a month, the motel at $50 a week is still the best option.”
+You can't do anything with the house except sleep and watch TV, yet the cheapest house costs $225 a month.
+Meanwhile, the motel at $50 a week remains the best option.”

 • “Progression consists of grinding for new cars at the dealership or going to a real estate office to buy a nicer place.”